hanneshapke/hanneshapke.github.io/_pages/about.md

 I believe that **machine learning's true value emerges when research transitions successfully to production**.
 My approach focuses on building systems that are not only technically sophisticated but also operationally robust, maintainable, and aligned with business objectives.

-Through my work at Digits, publications, and community involvement, I continuously explore innovative approaches to ML engineering challenges while maintaining practical focus on real-world deployment requirements.
+Through my work at Dataiku and Digits, publications, and community involvement, I continuously explore innovative approaches to ML engineering challenges while maintaining practical focus on real-world deployment requirements.

 ---